 stage of the writing cycle, from inspiration to publication.

-Hardships including blood cancer, complex trauma, and traumatic bereavement taught me to create amidst chaos, and make meaning in whatever context life provides.
-I do this by identifying my sense of purpose: to communicate authentic experience and harness the power of stories.
+Hardships including blood cancer, complex trauma, and traumatic bereavement taught me how to create amidst chaos, and make meaning in whatever context life provides.

 Most aspiring authors have a knack for story: avid readers who captivate friends in conversation, they harbor a tale they’ve waited a lifetime to tell.